EpicEfeathers/TermFormer/README.md

     - Should have rewritten the `popup_creator.add_coloured_text` and `popup_creator.add_text` functions to be more similar in how they are called
     - Should have made the base `popup` class better to avoid repeated code
     - Could have cleaned up the main game and level editor files
-- If background is not erasing properly in the level editor, make sure to **DRAG** when using the same colour as the background.
 - Adjusting screen size while playing / editing will reset everything!